pierredavidbelanger/chatter-bot-api/README.md

 ## Going further

 If you like what you see, browse and comment the source code.
-If you found a bug or something missing, consult the issue list before posting a new defect or a new enhancement.
+If you found a bug or something missing, consult the [Issues section](https://github.com/pierredavidbelanger/chatter-bot-api/issues) before posting a new defect or a new enhancement.
+Also I will gladly accept [Pull Requests](https://github.com/pierredavidbelanger/chatter-bot-api/pulls)

-Issues you may be interested in
-If you are interested in a PHP version of this library have a look at  issue 3 .

-If you are interested in a Ruby version of this library have a look at issue 4, or go to Gabriele Cirulli's implementation.

-A discusion about if I should port the Mono/.NET version to .NET Framework 4.0 in  issue 5 .

 ## Disclaimer

 I am not the owner of Cleverbot/JabberWacky nor Pandorabots.

-My work (the Cleverbot/JabberWacky part) is based on pycleverbot, a Python bindings for the Cleverbot.
+My work (the Cleverbot/JabberWacky part) is based on [pycleverbot](https://code.google.com/p/pycleverbot/), a Python bindings for the Cleverbot.

 ## Contact

-You can also let me know what you think.
+You can also let [me](https://github.com/pierredavidbelanger) know what you think.

 ## Examples